apache/datafusion/integration-tests/README.md

 ## Setup

-Optionally, set the following environment variables as appropriate for your environment.
+Set the following environment variables as appropriate for your environment.
 They are all optional.

 - `POSTGRES_DB`
 - `POSTGRES_USER`